 http-max-queued-requests to limit the number of queued requests to a given threshold matching your environment.

 Any request that exceeds this limit would return with an immediate

 The database used by Keycloak is crucial for the overall performance, availability, reliability and integrity of Keycloak.
 For details on how to configure a supported database, see Configuring the database.

 To ensure that users can continue to log in when a Keycloak instance goes down, a typical production environment contains two or more Keycloak instances.

 Keycloak runs on top of JGroups and Infinispan, which provide a reliable, high-availability stack for a clustered scenario.
 When deployed to a cluster, the embedded Infinispan server communication should be secured.
 You secure this communication either by enabling authentication and encryption or by isolating the network used for cluster communication.

-To find out more about using multiple nodes, the different caches and an appropriate stack for your environment, see the Configuring distributed caches guide.
+To find out more about using multiple nodes, the different caches and an appropriate stack for your environment, see Configuring distributed caches.